 Continue to check the NIE website weekly as events, curriculum ideas and other NIE related activities will be posted.
 Enjoy your newspaper!

-This week's word in the news: CONTINUUM
+This week's word in the news: DILAPIDATED

 FOUND IN THE NEWS:

 Before the shooting on Monday, 35 people worked at the California Terra Garden and some of them lived in a collection of dilapidated trailers and make-shift homes, where they paid $300 a month in rent, according to a company spokesperson.

 NASA's Night Sky Network